AIgentic

 What each week looks like

-Friday, benchmark of the day.
+Monday, Wednesday, Friday: benchmark of the day.
 A standardized task (tool use, multi-step planning, code generation, retrieval evaluation) is run across three frontier models and published with the full results table, the exact prompt, and per-model cost.
-The same task type recurs quarterly so trend lines develop.
+Tasks recur quarterly so trend lines develop.
+Reproducibility is the point: anyone with API keys can rerun.

-Weekly, deep dive.
-One longer-form pillar piece that synthesizes the week’s coverage or takes a stance on a larger question.
+Every fourth Sunday: deep dive.
+A longer-form pillar piece that synthesizes the month’s coverage or takes a stance on a larger question.

 How the site is produced

-Posts are generated by a language model against a tight structural prompt, using data fetched fresh from primary sources at publication time.
+Posts are AI-drafted from a tight structural prompt, using data fetched fresh from primary sources at publication time.
 No content is rephrased from other blogs or news outlets.
+Every draft is edited by humans, who verify claims against primary sources, correct errors, and sign off before publication.
 Every post declares its category, carries a dated publishedAt, and is emitted as plain semantic HTML with no client-side JavaScript.

 The site ships with an RSS feed, a sitemap, and an llms.txt index for answer-engine discoverability.
 Accessibility targets WCAG 2.1 AA.
 Color contrast, focus states, semantic structure, and motion preferences are all respected.